FurPineapple/Pulses2Pi-hole/README.md

 Then the timer will trigger `.service` on the time selected in `.timer` unit.

-That is pretty much it, now in your selected time the code will run, pull OTX pulses, filter dublicates and put list of domains to your GitHub, then Pi-Hole gravity database will get raw file's url and next timer will update database.
+That is pretty much it, now in your selected time the code will run, pull OTX pulses, filter duplicates and put list of domains to your GitHub, then Pi-Hole gravity database will get raw file's URL and next timer will update database.

 # Important Info: